ibm-cloud-docs/dl/faqs.md

 {: #what-is-the-difference-between-the-default-local-routing-and-the-global-routing-add-on-for-dl}
 {:faq}

 The local routing option is the default routing option.
 If your Direct Link is connected at the local PoP, it provides access to all data centers within that same market.
 In some markets, local routing is applicable for stand-alone PoP locations and direct links that are terminated at the data center.
-Check [the list of expanded markets](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl#expanded-ibm-cloud-dl-local-markets) for more information.

 With our standard Direct Link offering, you can send traffic between the data centers in your selected region.
 If you need access to other data centers outside of the specified region, you must order the global routing add-on.
 For example, you might use global routing to share workloads between dispersed {{site.data.keyword.cloud_notm}} resources (such as Dallas to Ashburn, or Dallas to Frankfurt).